On the Statistical Evolution of the Large-scale Structure and the Effective Dynamics: From the PDF Evolution to the Effective Dynamics

-To better understand the difference between characteristic trajectories and the original dynamics, it is helpful to consider the transition probability density, which is defined as the conditional probability of $\vpsi^{(1\cdots n)}$ for given an initial state $\vpsi^{(1\cdots n)}_{\ini}$, i.e.
+To better understand the difference between characteristic trajectories and the original dynamics, it is helpful to consider the probability transition function, which is defined as the conditional probability of $\vpsi_{\Lambda}$ for a given initial state $\vpsi_{\Lambda, \ini}$, i.e.